-Anonymity of complainants
+Anonymity

-- 6.1 The most effective way to report a suspected breach of planning control is by using the "Report" function on the Council web site's home.page and selecting the "Alleged Breaches of Planning Control" option, which opens an online form.
+- 6.1 The most effective way to report a suspected breach of planning control is by using the "Report" function on the Council web site's home page and selecting the "Alleged Breaches of Planning Control" option, which opens an online form.
 This ensures that all the information the Council needs to be able to investigate the matter is collected. - 6.2 Complaints about alleged breaches of control will also be accepted by letter, e-mail, telephone, or in person, provided the complainant gives their name, address and telephone number.
-However, if it is necessary to ask for additional information that would have been provided by use of the online form, the investigation of the matter may be delayed. - 6.4 The identity of complainants will be treated as confidential and the general public will not have access to the Council's enforcement files.
+However, if it is necessary to ask for additional information that would have been provided by use of the online form, the investigation of the matter may be delayed.
+To avoid the risk of malicious or vexatious complaints, anonymous complaints will not be investigated unless there is considered to be irreparable and immediate harm to public safety, or the natural or built environment. - 6.3 The identity of complainants will be treated as confidential and the general public will not have access to the Council's enforcement files.
 Information that has been submitted in confidence can be exempted from disclosure under the Freedom of Information Act 2000 and the Data Protection Act 1998 would require any personal information including names, addresses, telephone numbers and email addresses to be removed from any information the Council has to release.
-These measures protect the anonymity of complainants and allow the Council to carry out its enforcement duties effectively.

-6.4 However, if the investigation proceeds to formal action, resulting in prosecution in the High Court or at public inquiry, it may not be possible for the Council to guarantee the anonymity of the complainant.
+These measures protect the anonymity of complainants and allow the Council to carry out its enforcement duties effectively. - 6.4 However, if the investigation proceeds to formal action, resulting in prosecution in the High Court or at public inquiry, it may not be possible for the Council to guarantee the anonymity of the complainant.
 In these cases the complainant will be informed of the situation before the Council goes to court or public inquiry.
 If a complainant is unwilling to appear in court or at a public inquiry it may not be possible to continue with the action.